Paisley (design): Ancient Indo-Iranian origins

 There is significant speculation as to the origins and symbolism of boteh jegheh, or "ancient motif", known in English as paisley.
 With experts contesting different time periods for its emergence, to understand the proliferation in the popularity of boteh jegheh design and eventually Paisley, it is important to understand South Asian history.
 The early Indo-Iranian people flourished in South Asia, where they eventually exchanged linguistic, cultural, and even religious similarities.
-The ancient Indo-Iranian people shared a religion called Zoroastrianism.
-Zoroastrianism, some experts argue, served as one of the earliest influences for boteh jegheh's design with the shape representing the cypress tree, an ancient Zoroastrian religious symbol.
-Others contest that the earliest representation of the pattern's shape comes from the later Sasanian Empire.
-The design was representative of a tear drop.
-Some will argue that boteh jegheh's origins stem from old religious beliefs and its meaning could symbolise the sun, a phoenix, or even an ancient Iranian religious sign for an eagle.
-Around the same time, a pattern called Boteh was gaining popularity in Iran; the pattern was a floral design, and was used to represent elite status, mostly serving to decorate royal objects.
+Some will argue that boteh jegheh's origins stem from old religious beliefs and its meaning could symbolise the sun, a phoenix, or an ancient Iranian religious sign for an eagle.
+Around the same time, a pattern called Boteh was gaining popularity in Iran; the pattern was a floral design and was used to represent elite status, mostly serving to decorate royal objects.
 The pattern was traditionally woven onto silk clothing using silver and gold material.

 Spread of the pattern in South Asia

 One of the earliest evidence of the pattern as it relates to Islamic culture has been found at Noh Gumba mosque, in the city of Balkh in Afghanistan, where it is believed that the pattern was included in the design as early as the 800s when the mosque was built.
 In early Iranian culture, the design was woven onto Termeh, one of the most valuable materials in early Iran where the design served to make clothing for the nobility.
 At this time, the Iranian nobility wore distinct uniforms called khalat; historically, the design was commonly found on the khalat uniforms.
 It is stated that at some point in the 1400s, Boteh was transported from Persia to Kashmir.